atmen1997/AWS-SAA-C03-Notes/README.md

 # 1. SAA-C03 Notes
-and we can even [link](#head1234) to it so:

-> These are my personal notes from Adrian Cantrill's (SAA-C03) course.Learning Aids from [aws-sa-associate-saac03](https://github.com/acantril/aws-sa-associate-saac03).
+> These are my personal notes from Adrian Cantrill's (SAA-C03) course.
+Learning Aids from [aws-sa-associate-saac03](https://github.com/acantril/aws-sa-associate-saac03).
 There may be errors, so please purchase his course to get the original content and show support <https://learn.cantrill.io.>

 **Table of Contents**